Levi-Armstrong/VTK/Documentation/Doxygen/ArrayDispatch-VTK-7-1.md

 ~~~

 There's not much to know about type lists as a user, other than how to create
 them.
-As seen above, there is a set of macros named `vtkTypeList::Create<...>`,
+As seen above, there is a set of macros named `vtkTypeList_Create_X`,
 where X is the number of types in the created list, and the arguments are the
 types to place in the list.
 In the example above, the new type list is
 typically bound to a friendlier name using a local `typedef`, which is a common